 Data obtained with observing templates3 are also reduced on-line by the FEROS instrument pipeline4 using a pre-populated calibration database.
 The raw files and the products of the pipeline are FITS files (cf. section 6.2).
 They can be assessed and inspected by the astronomer on the assigned off-line WS, which is also available for running the major image analysis systems like MIDAS, IDL and IRAF.
-This preliminary reduction (extraction, wavelength calibration, flat-fielding and sky subtraction) provides advanced information on the quality of the obtained data but has to be regarded as a quick-look reduction facility only and not suitable for publication.
+This preliminary reduction (extraction, wavelength calibration, flat-fielding) provides advanced information on the quality of the obtained data but has to be regarded as a quick-look reduction facility.